-If you’re like three in 10 professionals (29 percent) in a recent Accountemps survey — or more, in cities like Los Angeles or Austin, Texas — you plan to look for a new job this year.
-But even though you have the employment market on your side, landing the best accounting jobs will take some work.
+Are you planning to look for a new job this year?
+Even though you have the market on your side, with a low unemployment rate and strong job growth, landing the best accounting jobs will take some work.

-It doesn’t matter if you’re a recent graduate, in between employers or looking for a different role in the middle of your career, you need to manage your time effectively with job search strategies that work.
+It doesn’t matter if you’re a recent graduate, in between employers or looking for a different role in the middle of your career or beyond, you need to manage your time effectively with job search strategies that work.

-There aren’t any magic formulas to landing the best accounting jobs, but here are eight ways to streamline the process and get results.
+There aren’t any magic formulas to landing the best accounting jobs, of course, but there are eight ways you can streamline the process and get results.